flutter/devtools/CONTRIBUTING.md

 code in third_party should be given a stub pubspec.yaml file so that you can reference the resources from the packages directory from `packages/devtools_app/web/index.html`

+## Enabling and activating DCM

+1. Install the executable for your target platform.
+You can refer to [this guide](https://dcm.dev/docs/teams/getting-started/#installation).
+2. Get the license key and activate DCM.
+To do so, run `dcm activate --license-key=YOUR_KEY` from the console.
+3. Install the extension for your IDE.
+If you use VS Code, you can get it from [the marketplace](https://marketplace.visualstudio.com/items?itemName=dcmdev.dcm-vscode-extension).
+If you use IntelliJ IDEA or Android Studio, you can find the plugin [here](https://plugins.jetbrains.com/plugin/20856-dcm).
+4. Reload the IDE.

+**Note:** DCM issues can be distinguished from the Dart analyzer issues by their name: DCM rule names contain `-`.
+Some of the issues can be fixed via CLI, to do so, run `dcm fix` for any directory.